Imam4045/Jhonson-Algorithm/README.md

 - Negative edge weights are **allowed** but negative-weight **cycles** will cause the program to terminate early.
 - The distance from any point back to itself is always **0**.
 - Always enter the number of vertices and edges correctly before inputting edges.
+- The program calls `system("pause")` at the end, which **only works on Windows**.
+If you're on Linux or macOS, you can remove that line before compiling.

 ---